 Listed species documented in the Yellow River WMA include: gopher tortoise (Gopherus Polyphemus), Gulf Coast redflower pitcher plant (Sarracenia rubra ssp. gulfensis), Florida flame azalea (Rhododendron austrinum), Panhandle lily (Lilium iridollae), small-flowered meadowbeauty (Rhexia parviflora), and dwarf witch-alder (Fothergilla gardenii).
-The District continues to recognize the importance of these species and remains committed to accommodating these species when making management decisions.
+The District recognizes the importance of these species and is committed to accommodating these species when making management decisions.
+The USFWS has designated Critical Habitat within the boundaries of the Yellow River WMA for the reticulated flatwoods salamander (Ambystoma bishopi).
+The District cooperates with other agencies in managing this Critical Habitat area/unit.